 Both sides of the aisles are represented – plaintiff and defense and you are sure to come away with new tools you can put to use immediately.

 Please see the detailed agenda below for all of the details about topics covered.

-Can’t attend?
-This program will be recorded live on April 27 & 29, 2021.
-The recorded package is available in audio or video format and includes seminar materials.
+This program was recorded live on April 27 & 29, 2021.
+The recorded packages are now available in audio or video format and includes seminar materials.*

 Normally held in person, this and all of our programs will be held as multiple part webinars through September of 2021 due to Covid-19.